 When the inspection is finished, and the plumber has determined the best access point(s), they’ll insert the hose.
 They’ll then begin cleaning at a suitable pressure for your system.

 The hose will move through the system while clearing the pipes.
-The water pressure and gravity will direct any dislodged debris out of the plumbing system, leaving your pipes clean.
+The water pressure and gravity will direct any dislodged debris from the plumbing system, leaving your pipes clean.

-If the damage isn’t too significant, the hydro jetting process can clear the tree roots effectively.
+If the damage isn’t too significant, hydro jetting can effectively clear the tree roots.
 In worse cases, however, the damage may be too severe.
 In such situations, hydro jetting could worsen things, so you’ll need an augering service to remove the roots effectively.

 Signs That You Need Hydro Jetting?